What does the iso setting do on a digital camera

 • High ISO (e.g., ISO 800-3200+): High ISO settings are ideal for low-light situations but may result in more noise in your images.
 Use high ISO settings sparingly to maintain image quality.

-See also Best rated fuji digital camera
+See also Best used digital camera under $500

 Understanding how different ISO settings affect image quality can help you make informed decisions when shooting in various lighting conditions.